How to Get Rid of Pool Algae

 - Black algae

-This is the most common of all the swimming pool algae because it grows due to lack of proper sanitation and filtration.
-Sometimes you’ll see this algae free floating in your swimming pool which can cause your entire pool to turn green.
+Green algae is the most common form of swimming pool algae because it grows from lack of proper sanitation and filtration.
+Sometimes you’ll see green or blue algae free-floating in your pool water which causes your entire pool to look green.

-You may also see this algae cling to the wall of your pool or at the bottom.
-It’s really easy to brush off and become free floating.
-The good thing about this type of algae is that it’s easy to get rid of.
-It may only show up in little spots in your pool that have poor circulation in which case a little sanitizer or algaecide will do the trick.
+You may also see this algae clinging to the walls or the bottom of the pool.
+It’s easy to brush off and mix into the water.
+The good thing about this green algae is that it’s easy to get rid of it.
+And it may only show up in little spots in your pool that have poor circulation, in which case a little sanitizer or algaecide will do the trick.

-A stingy type of algae that grows on the walls of your swimming pool in spots that don’t get a lot of sun.
-It’s the second most common algae you’ll find in swimming pools and sometimes can be mistaken for sand or pollen that can collect in your pool.
+Yellow algae (or mustard algae) is stingy and grows on the pool walls that don’t get a lot of sun.
+It’s the second most common algae you’ll find, and it can often be mistaken for sand or pollen.

-This algae is difficult to get rid off and won’t be killed off by any normal dose of sanitizer (such as chlorine) or an algaecide.
-You need to kill it by super shocking your swimming pool or else you’ll be battling with it all season long.
+You cannot kill yellow algae with an average dose of sanitizer (i.e. chlorine) or an algaecide.
+You need to SUPER shock your swimming pool with a high dosage of chlorine, or else you’ll be battling it all season long.

-If you ever had yellow algae and thought that was tough, think again.
-Black algae are the stinginess of all the algae, although the good thing is it’s not very common.
-What makes this algae so hard to get rid of is the defense mechanism it processes and it’s strong roots.
-This algae looks like little dark black spots on your swimming pool wall.
+Black algae is the incredibly stingy, but the good news is it’s not very common.
+What makes this algae so hard to get rid of is its defense mechanism and strong roots.
+Black algae looks like little dark black spots on your swimming pool wall.

-The part that you can see has a protective layer on it to protect itself and the roots are strong and grow deep into the plaster of your pool walls.
-Just like yellow algae this strain can appear even if you are taking care of your pool normally and all your sanitation levels are correct.
-To kill it you will need a strong pool brush and lots of shock.
+The part that you can see has a protective layer to protect itself, and the roots are strong and grow deep into your pool walls.
+Just like yellow algae, this strain can appear even if you are taking care of your pool frequently and all your sanitation levels are correct.
+To kill it, you’ll need a heavy-duty pool brush and lots of chlorine shock.

 Why Do I Have Green Pool Water?

 Where there’s water, there’s algae.
-Which is why swimming pools need to be treated with chemicals to ensure nasty bacteria and other growths don’t get into our water.
+Swimming pools need to be treated with chemicals to ensure nasty bacteria and other growths don’t get into our water.

-The main reason why algae grows in your pool is because it hasn’t be treated with a sanitizing chemical, like chlorine, or hasn’t been treated enough.
-Also, when your pool is lacking sanitation, and the water is stagnate, you’re gonna get algae.
-That’s why it’s important to keep the pool water moving with your filter and pump.
-It’s hard for algae to grow when the water is moving.
+The main reason why algae blooms grow in your pool is lack of sanitation.
+When your pool lacks proper sanitation, and the water isn’t circulating, algae will grow.
+That’s why it’s important to keep the pool water moving with your pump and filter – it’Iis difficult for algae to grow when the water is moving.